michael-haney/learn_command_line_exercises/Chapter_5/Readme.md

 ###Can you cd into the temp directory?

 Yes, I can.
+Assuming we are already in the chapter_5 directory.
-Command used `cd ~/temp`
+Command used `cd temp`

 ###Why don't we go into the temp directory?

-I'm not sure.
+Command used `cd temp`

 ###Can you go to the slash temp directory?